 What to expect from counselling

 Counselling offers you protected time, set aside especially to look at the questions and issues that have brought you to this point and the concerns that matter to you.
 It is likely that grief will be affecting many aspects of your life and you will be supported to explore this.
-Your counsellor will generally not offer advice nor direct you as to what you should do.
+Your counsellor will not offer advice nor direct you as to what you should do.
 Instead you will be helped to clarify your experiences, situation, and the different options open to you.
 What is explored in your meetings will be decided by you; you remain 'in the driving seat'.

-Depending on how your grief is affecting you, counselling may involve talking about life events from the present, the recent or more distant past, and how they may shape your current situation.
+Counselling may involve talking about life events from the present, the recent or more distant past, and how they may shape your current situation.
 It may include exploring your emotions, relationships, and patterns of thinking and behaving.
 It can involve becoming clearer about the external factors in your life which are affecting you.Your counsellor would aim to listen to you supportively, fully, and actively; to respond to you in order to help you explore all that you chose to share; together identifying the way forward - either to find responses to or resolution of the difficulties or to discover ways of accommodating them that are satisfactory for you.

 You can of course choose to stop counselling at any point; you do not have to give a reason.
 However it can be a helpful and rewarding part of the counselling process to anticipate and plan the ending together; to talk about it, and to reflect together on the work that has been done.